whelxks/IDEA9103_tut7/README.md

 **Scheduled Planet Explosions**

+## Time-Based Mechanic

-The time-based mechanic uses millis() and internal timers to trigger periodic planet explosion events at configurable intervals.
-Instead of creating a complex 3D explosion, the planet is built from small 2D particles from the beginning.
-When the timer expires, the planet enters a short explosion sequence: it first shakes slightly, then its particles burst outward and scatter across the screen.
+The time-based mechanic uses `millis()` and internal timers to trigger repeated planet explosion cycles.
+Each planet is built from many small 3D particle spheres, forming a clustered planet-like body in space.
+The size of each time-based planet is linked to the shared `planetRadius` slider, ensuring that the effect remains connected to the rest of the planet system.

-The explosion is controlled through simple state changes such as forming, shaking, exploding, scattered, and reforming.
-Each stage has a clear duration, making the mechanic easier to manage and debug.
-After the particles scatter, they gradually return to their original positions, allowing the planet to reform and continue the cycle.
+The mechanic is organised through a simple state system consisting of five stages:

+* `forming`
+* `shaking`
+* `exploding`
+* `scattered`
+* `reforming`

+During the **forming** stage, particles remain close to their original positions while displaying subtle floating motion.
+When the timer reaches its threshold, the planet enters the **shaking** stage, briefly vibrating as a visual warning.
+It then transitions into the **exploding** stage, where particles burst outward in 3D space.
+After becoming **scattered**, the particles gradually slow down and begin returning to their original locations during the **reforming** stage, allowing the planet to rebuild itself and restart the cycle.

+A `TimeBasedPlanetSystem` class is used to generate and manage multiple time-based planets through a reusable structure.
+Each planet is positioned differently and assigned slightly varied timing values, start delays, and scales.
+These variations prevent the explosions from appearing overly repetitive and help create a more natural and organic visual rhythm.

-This mechanic supports the vision of Cosmic Drift by keeping the universe alive even when the user is idle.
-The planet does not remain static; it periodically destabilises, explodes, scatters, and reforms on its own schedule.
-This creates the feeling of a living cosmic system, where planets are constantly changing rather than simply being displayed.
-The timed and slightly randomised movement also makes the scene feel less predictable and encourages users to keep watching.
+This mechanic supports the vision of *Cosmic Drift* by giving the universe its own autonomous rhythm, even when the user is not interacting with the scene.
+Rather than remaining static, planets periodically destabilise, explode, scatter, and reform according to their own schedules.
+This behaviour creates the impression of a living cosmic environment in which celestial bodies are constantly evolving and transforming over time.

 ---